 Federal Court (Full Court): Appellant applied for revocation of the mandatory cancelation of his visa, providing his wife's statutory declaration about his remorse and his own declaration to the same effect.
 The Minister ignored the Appellant's own declaration.
 Whether that amounted to jurisdictional error turned on whether the wife's declaration was the "best" evidence about the Appellant's remorse.
-With respect, did not the FCAFC inadvertently engage in impermissible merits review by answering for itself what the "best" evidence was?

 The Appellant's visa was mandatorily cancelled pursuant to 501(3A) of the Migration Act 1958 (Cth).
 The appellant sought revocation of that cancellation pursuant to s 501CA.